Memorable Manitobans: Kenneth McKenzie [Mackenzie] (1822-1911)

 Born at Invernesshire, Scotland on 5 January 1822, the second son of John McKenzie, he was educated at Common-bridge, Ross-shire and at Dunfermline Academy.
 On 12 December 1844, he married Jane Condy, eldest daughter of Adam Condy of Bartonville, Ontario.
 They had eight children, including James McKenzie and Jean McKenzie (wife of J. D. Gillies).

-He was elected Liberal MLA from Portage in December 1874, and in 1886 was elected MLA from Lakeside, replacing I. Mawhinney, being re-elected in 1988.
+He was elected to the provincial legislature in December 1874 and December 1878, and in 1886 was elected MLA from Lakeside, replacing I. Mawhinney, being re-elected in 1888.
 During a discussion on prohibition in 1892, he asserted that the legislature “would never have the right sentiment of the country until the fair sex had the franchise.”

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.